-The Company has determined that the B Warrant does not have any value as of the Funding Date, as the B Warrant is exercisable upon the Company's election to extend the Facility Agreement.
+The Company has determined that the B Warrant did not have any value as of the Funding Date, as the B Warrant is exercisable upon the Company's election to extend the Facility Agreement.
 The Company does not plan to extend the Facility Agreement at this time.
 If the Company determines it will extend the Facility Agreement, the value of the "B Warrant" will be determined using the binomial lattice model at such time.

-The following amounts are included in the consolidated balance sheet as of December 31, 2012 related to the Facility and Revenue Purchase agreements:
+The following amounts are included in the consolidated balance sheet as of December 31, 2013 and 2013, respectively related to the Facility and Revenue Purchase agreements:

-Principal Amount of Facility Agreement \$ 15,000

-Unamortized discount (4,196)

-Carrying amount of Facility Agreement 10,804

-Revenue Purchase Agreement 4,042

-Notes payable total \$ 14,846
+December 31, 2013 December 31, 2012 Principal Amount of Facility Agreement \$ 15,000 \$ 15,000 Unamortized discount (3,116) (4,196) Carrying amount of Facility Agreement 11,884 10,804 Revenue Purchase Agreement 3,636 4,042 Less current portion of Facility Agreement (3,750) Notes payable long-term portion \$ 11,770 \$ 14,846